andrewgazelka/OpenMPI-KMeans/README.md

-# Paralell Lab 2
+# Paralell Programming Lab 2
-This is an implementation of K-means for parallel programming lab 2.
+An implementation of K-means for parallel programming lab 2.